2nd Lt. Lloyd H. Hughes

 On 2 Mar 1969, two newspaper articles were published: 1)

-A&M Renames 6 Dormitories For Its Heroes
+"A&M Renames 6 Dormitories For Its Heroes" and

-and 2) A&M Dormitories Given New Names.
-They
+2) "A&M Dormitories Given New Names."
+They describe

-On 4 Mar 1969, a newspaper article entitled
+On 4 Mar 1969, a newspaper article entitled,

-A&M Renames Dorms For Medal Winners was published
+"A&M Renames Dorms For Medal Winners" was published

 about Pete and other Aggie Medal of Honor recipients.

-On 23 Oct 1985, a painting of Pete
+On 23 Oct 1985, a

-was dedicated in his honor and hung in the 564th Missile Squadron (previously
+was dedicated in his honor and hung in the 564th Missile Squadron (previously the

-Base, Montana, USA.
+USA.

-On 27 Feb 1993, a Medal of Honor Commemoration
+On 27 Feb 1993, a "Medal of Honor Commemoration

-and Unveiling ceremony was held at the Corps of Cadets Center
+and Unveiling" ceremony was held at the

-at Texas A&M University, in College Station,
+Texas A&M University,

-each of the seven Aggie Medal of Honor recipients.
+one for each of the seven Aggie Medal of Honor recipients.

 Before 29 Jul 1995, a newspaper article was published describing that

-there would be a Medal of Honor recipient honored
+there would be a "Medal of Honor recipient honored"

 by Del Mar College.

-On 29 Jul 1995, the unveiling of the Wall of Honor occurred at Del Mar
+On 29 Jul 1995, the unveiling of the "Wall

-College in Corpus Christi, Nueces County, Texas, USA.
+of Honor" occurred at Del Mar College in Corpus Christi, Nueces County, Texas,

-On 28 May 1999, the Medal of
+On 28 May 1999, the "Medal of Honor

-Pete's name is included.
+name is included.

-On 31 May 1999, the Medal of Honor Monument
+On 31 May 1999, the"

 was dedicated in Texas State Cemetery in Austin, Travis County, Texas, USA.
+Pete's

-Pete's name is included.
+name is included.

-On 5 Nov 1999, the Medal of Honor Memorial
+On 5 Nov 1999, the "Medal of Honor Memorial"

-was dedicated in the Riverside National
+was dedicated in the Riverside National Cemetery in Riverside, Riverside County,

-Cemetery in Riverside, Riverside County, California, USA.
+California, USA.
 Pete's name is included.

-In 2003, a book entitled South Texas Heroes
+In 2003, a book entitled, "South Texas Heroes"

 was published with Pete's photo dominating the cover.